-Height: 1 foot, 2 inches to 1 foot, 4 inches tall at the shoulder
+Height:14 to 16 inches tall at the shoulder

 No, the name doesn't translate to cookie dog, although he no doubt enjoys them as much as any other breed.
 Originating in the Netherlands, this cheerful spaniel appears in paintings dating back to the sixteenth century.
 He served as a hunting dog, luring ducks within range so they can be shot or tagged, much like the Nova Scotia Duck Tolling Retriever.
 In fact, the Kooiker is thought to be the ancestor of the Toller.